Application & Documents

 The analysis of impediments to fair housing choice (AI) involves a comprehensive review and assessment of how the city’s laws, regulations, policies and procedures affect the location, availability, and accessibility of housing, and how conditions, both public and private, affect fair housing choice.

-A compliance guide to Section 3 requirements provides a description of the requirements and a copy of the forms that must be completed for compliance with Section 3 requirements.
+A compliance guide to Section 3 requirements provides a description of the requirements and a copy of the required form.